marvai-dev/claude-code-go/README.md

 This project is designed as a **Go SDK library** for wrapping the Claude Code CLI.
 It does not provide its own CLI - users should import the library into their Go applications.

-See [CLAUDE.md](CLAUDE.md) for detailed architectural decisions and development guidelines.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Contributing Guide](docs/CONTRIBUTING.md) for details on how to get started.

 ## License